emacs-helm/helm/README.md

 Emacs.
 It will help steer you in the right direction when you're looking for stuff in Emacs (like buffers, files, etc).

-Helm is a fork of `anything.el` and can be considered to be its successor. `Helm` sets out to clean up the legacy code in `anything.el` and provide a cleaner, leaner and more modular tool, that's not tied in the trap of backward compatibility.
+Helm is a fork of `anything.el` originaly written by Tamas Patrovic and can be considered to be its successor.
+`Helm` sets out to clean up the legacy code in `anything.el` and provide a cleaner, leaner and more modular tool, that's not tied in the trap of backward compatibility.